 By the time they arrived at the hospital, Bryerlee was hypoxic, which is a dangerous condition that results when your body doesn’t have enough oxygen.
 Without oxygen, the brain, liver, and other organs can be damaged just minutes after symptoms begin.
 Mikalee was told that if she had waited any longer to take her daughter to the hospital, that she very well could have lost her.

-At the hospital, Bryerlee was finally tested, and the doctors confirmed that her condition was brought on by flu.
-While Mikalee held bedside vigil for her hospitalized toddler, she came down with the flu herself.
-She suffered a high fever, chills, body aches and a severe sore throat.
+At the hospital, Bryerlee was finally tested for the flu.
+Doctors confirmed that her condition was brought on by flu.
+While Mikalee held a bedside vigil for her hospitalized toddler, she came down with the flu herself.
+She suffered a high fever, chills, body aches, and a severe sore throat.
 Bryerlee was released from the hospital after 3 days and quarantined at home for two weeks until she was completely recovered.
 It was at least eight days before Mikalee recovered herself.

 She explains that “Life gets in the way.
 But it can’t.
 I didn’t realize that every day I waited, I was putting her life at risk.
 I’ll never be late again.”

 After surviving this ordeal, Mikalee now ensures that she and her three children receive their annual flu vaccines every year, on or before October 1st.